 - An ability to focus on bigger things

-But move all the sliders to the right, to the reward state and then that person would be more energised, happier, curious and creative.
-It would look like this:
+But if you move all the sliders to the right, toward the reward state, these individuals are more energised, happier, curious and creative.
+As a result, your model would look like this:

-Well, engagement is like a fussy plant that won’t grow unless the soil PH, sunlight and water levels are just right.
-When they are it grows quickly into a strong and healthy plant.
+As we know, engagement can feel like one of those fussy plants that won’t grow unless the soil PH, sunlight and water levels are just right.
+But, when you find the right care routine, you will soon see it grow into a strong and healthy plant.

-Imagine an engaged employee finds out that their team is at risk of redundancies.
-Suddenly their sense of certainty about the future would drop:
+For instance, imagine if your engaged employee finds out that their team is at risk of redundancies.
+Suddenly their sense of certainty about the future would drop, like this:

-Imagine they find out that their job is one of three at risk of redundancy, their sense of certainty might fall through the floor and look like this:
+But imagine if they find out that their job is one of three at risk of redundancy.
+This would result their sense of certainty to fall through the floor.
+Suddenly, your model looks like this:

-You can understand that an employee like this, whose sense of certainty is out of kilter, will no longer be engaged.
-Their mind will be on other things and they’ll be worrying about what’s in store for them.
+You can understand that an employee whose sense of certainty is out of kilter will no longer be engaged.
+After all, their mind will be on other things and they’ll be worrying about what’s in store for them.

-Even if they find out their job remains safe, it can still take time for an employee to inch their way back to engagement.
+And even if they find out their job remains safe, it can still take time for them to inch their way back to engagement.

 How Can You Keep All Areas of SCARF Positive?

 If the five SCARF elements are the foundation for engagement, then that means you need your employees’ SCARF sliders to be as right-leaning as possible.
-This makes the question ‘how do you do that?’ very important.
+But how do you do that?

-Employees want to be respected and treated fairly, to have a degree of certainty about the future and to have good relationships with their colleagues.
+It tells us that employees simply want to be respected and treated fairly.
+They want to have a degree of certainty about the future and to have good relationships with their colleagues.

 If you offer this, then you can be confident you’re doing everything you can to build a strong foundation for employee engagement.